176 (Abu Klea) Battery Royal Artillery: Early history

+The Second World War

 At the start of the Second World War, the battery, now renamed 120 Field Battery and part of 32 Regiment, served in France with the British Expeditionary Force and was part of the retreat and evacuation from Dunkirk.
 Five guns remained under Captain G. R. W. Stainton in a rearguard action to defend the perimeter while the rest of the British force escaped.
-After returning to the UK, the battery re-equipped with 25 pounders, moved to the Middle East in 1941 and took part in the Anglo-Iraqi War, the Syria–Lebanon Campaign, and then later the North African campaign where it participated in Jock columns.
+After returning to the UK, the battery re-equipped with 25-pounders, moved to the Middle East in 1941 and took part in the Anglo-Iraqi War, the Syria–Lebanon Campaign, and then later the North African campaign where it participated in Jock columns.
 During the British retreat to El Alamein, 32 Regiment were tasked to hold Fuka Aerodrome against overwhelming German forces while the RAF evacuated their aircraft.
 During this engagement, the regiment, including the linked 115/120 Field Battery, suffered massive casualties.
 The survivors made their way back to Cairo, where 115/120 was reformed with reinforcements, and went on to take part in Montgomery's successful counteroffensive.

-120 Field Battery continued to serve with 25 pounders until the Allied advance reached Tunisia in 1943.
+120 Field Battery continued to serve with 25-pounders until the Allied advance reached Tunisia in 1943.
 Here the battery was re-equipped with 155mm Long Tom howitzers, became 120 Medium Battery and served in Italy, most notably at Monte Cassino in April 1944.
 The battery later played a part in the final battles in northwest Europe in 1945, and with ironic symmetry was in Dunkirk when the war in Europe ended.
 It spent some time in the occupation of Germany before returning to the UK.